-U.S. has plan to dismantle North Korea nuclear program within a year - Bolton
+U.S. has plan to dismantle North Korea nuclear programme within a year - Bolton

 WASHINGTON (Reuters) - White House national security adviser John Bolton said on Sunday he believed the bulk of North Korea’s weapons programs could be dismantled within a year, although some experts say the complete process could take far longer.

-Bolton told CBS’s “Face the Nation” that Washington has devised a program to dismantle North Korea’s weapons of mass destruction - chemical, biological and nuclear - and ballistic missile programs in a year, if there is full cooperation and disclosure from Pyongyang.
+Bolton told CBS’s “Face the Nation” that Washington has devised a programme to dismantle North Korea’s weapons of mass destruction - chemical, biological and nuclear - and ballistic missile programs in a year, if there is full cooperation and disclosure from Pyongyang.

 “If they have the strategic decision already made to do that and they’re cooperative, we can move very quickly,” he said.
 “Physically we would be able to dismantle the overwhelming bulk of their programs within a year.”